Skip to Content

 FAQ About Finding Emerald

-Still did not find the answer to your questions about finding emeralds?
+I still have not found the answer to your questions about finding emeralds.
 Find frequently asked questions in the section below:

 Where Can Emerald be Found Naturally?

 Emeralds can be discovered in creeks or gravels as they might have been deposited there in time.
-Mines are undoubtedly the best option to find emeralds in nature as they reach deep within the earth where emeralds form.
+Mines are undoubtedly the best option for finding emeralds in nature as they reach deep within the earth where emeralds form.

 Metamorphic rocks like pegmatites are also worth checking out for emeralds.
 Search for them in road cuts or outcrops as well.